The Yockatomac Trek ™

 Want help with planning??
 Want to hire support for the trip??

-If you're just looking for a shuttle, see the Shuttle Services page of Linking Up for lots of other ideas.
+If you're just looking help with logistics, see the Outfitters and Shuttle Services page of Linking Up for lots of other ideas.

 If you have a GPS, several people are collecting GPS waypoints along the route.
 Here are some of those: